Denisa-dev/blood-donor-mobile-application/README.md

 <figure>
   <img src="Screenshots/intro.jpg" width="270" height="500" alt="Intro Activity of the application">
-  <figcaption>Fig.1 - Intro Activity.</figcaption>
+  <figcaption><strong>Fig.1 - Intro Activity.<strong></figcaption>
 </figure>

-The application was developed using the IDE Android Studio and Java programming language.
+The application was developed using the Android Studio IDE and Java programming language.

-<p>For more details or for a video demonstration, you can write me.</p>
+For more details or for a video demonstration, you can write me.